machadodj/machadodj.github.io/_members/Denis_Jacob_Machado.md

 # Random links

-- [Click here](https://youtu.be/fUwCwPK6DC8) to learn how to pronounce Denis Jacob Machado in (Brazilian) Portuguese.
+- My first name is Denis and my last name is Jacob Machado.
+I don't have a middle name.
+[Click here](https://youtu.be/fUwCwPK6DC8) to learn how to pronounce my full name, Denis Jacob Machado, in (Brazilian) Portuguese.